moderniselife/TorBoxUpdater/README.md

 ## Notes
 - The webhook handler derives the search query from `subject` or `media.title/name` and `media.year/releaseYear`.
 - Prowlarr categories can be constrained via `PROWLARR_CATEGORIES`.
+- A git pre-push hook automatically increments the package version when pushing to main/master branches to prevent auto-update conflicts.

 ## Troubleshooting
 ### Webhook returns 503 "Service not configured"